Download the PHP package bkwld/croppa without Composer

 Packagist

-Croppa is an thumbnail generator bundle for Laravel 9.x.
+Croppa is a thumbnail generator bundle for Laravel.
 It follows a different approach from libraries that store your thumbnail dimensions in the model.
-Instead, the resizing and cropping instructions come from specially formatted urls.
-For instance, say you have an image with this path:
+Instead, the resizing and cropping instructions come from specially formatted URLs.

 /storage/uploads/09/03/screenshot.png